Hiker who claimed Brian Laundrie sighting near Appalachian Trail says FBI 'took a lot of notes' during meeting

 CLICK HERE TO GET THE FOX NEWS APP

-After Petito’s missing person report was filed on Sept.
-11, Laundrie would not cooperate with the police investigation, officials said.
-The Laundries’ attorney released a statement on Sept.
-14, in which he announced he had advised his clients to remain "in the background."
-The family revealed three days later that they had not seen him since Sept.
+Laundrie did cooperate with the police investigation after Petito’s missing person report was filed Sept.
+11, officials have said.
+The Laundries’ attorney released a statement Sept.
+14, advising his clients to remain "in the background."
+The family revealed three days later it had not seen him since Sept.
 14.

 Petito’s body was discovered near Grand Teton National Park in Wyoming on Sept.
 19. A Teton County coroner ruled the death a homicide but has not yet announced the cause.